 - Caseload Analysis

 - Length of Stay

 - Cases with Goal of Adoption and No TPR Petition Filed

 - Non-Judicial Cases over Six (6) Months

 - Upcoming Court Hearings

+- Children turning 18 in 90 days

 - TANF Redetermination Due

 - Exit Interviews Due

 - GED/HS Diploma

+- Case Note Lag

 - Remote Data Capture (RDC) Usage by Unit

 ChildNet conducts bi-weekly CBC Scorecard meetings to monitor the agency's current performance, improvement, and compliance.
-The scorecard evaluates the lead agencies on 12 key measures to determine how well they are meeting the most critical needs of these at-risk children and families.
-In addition, weekly emails are sent to the scorecard measure leads with the attached listing report for continuous monitoring.
-The following reports are sent out weekly to the champion lead and executive management:
+Executive level and Senior Management attend this meeting.
+The scorecard evaluates the lead agencies on twelve (12) key measures to determine how well they are meeting the most critical needs of these at-risk children and families.
+In addition, bi-weekly emails are sent to the scorecard measure leads with the listing report attached for continuous monitoring.
+The following reports are sent out bi-weekly to the champion lead and executive management:

-- Indicator#1: Rate of abuse or neglect per day while in foster care - Indicator #2: No Verified Maltreatment during In-home Services - Indicator #3: No Verified Maltreatment within 6 Months Termination of Services - Indicator #4: In-State Children Seen within 30 Days - Indicator #5: Children Achieving Permanency within 12 Months of Entering Care - Indicator #6: Children Achieving Permanency in Foster Care 12 to 23 Months - Indicator #7: Children Who Don't Re-enter Foster Care Within 12 Months - Indicator #8: Children's Placement Moves Per 1000 Days in Foster Care - Indicator #9: Medical - Indicator #10: Dental - Indicator #11: Young Adults in OHC That Completed or Enrolled in Sec.
+- Indicator #1: Rate of Abuse or Neglect per day while in Foster Care - Indicator #2: No Verified Maltreatment during In-Home Services - Indicator #3: No Verified Maltreatment within 6 Months Termination of Services - Indicator #4: In-State Children Seen within 30 Days - Indicator #5: Children Achieving Permanency within 12 Months of Entering Care - Indicator #6: Children Achieving Permanency in Foster Care 12 to 23 Months - Indicator #7: Children Who Do Not Re-enter Foster Care within 12 Months - Indicator #8: Children's Placement Moves per 1000 Days in Foster Care - Indicator #9: Children in Out-of-Home Receive Medical Services in the Last 12 Months - Indicator #10: Children in Out-of-Home Receive Dental Services in the last 7 Months

+- Indicator #11: Young Adults in OHC that Completed or Enrolled in Sec.
 Ed. or Voc.
-Training - Indicator #12: Children Placed With All Siblings Under Court Jurisdiction

-• Federal-Children Exiting Foster Care to a Permanent Home within 12 Months for Children in Foster Care 24 Months or More
+Training - Indicator #12: Children Placed with All Siblings Under Court Jurisdiction - Federal- Children Exiting Foster Care to a Permanent Home within 12 Months for Children in Foster Care 24 Months or More

-The Board of Directors and CEO enable a wide range of managers, directors and staff to be involved in Performance and Quality improvement through the creation of a Performance and Quality Improvement (PQI) workgroup for each circuit which is comprised of the Director of Continuous Quality Improvement (CQI), management and directors within the agency.
-Examples of those participating include the Chief Operating Officer, In-House Attorneys, Program Officers of Case Management and Adoption and Youth Services, and Directors of Case Management, Contracts, and Support Services.
-With the inclusion of Circuit 15, the leadership of the case management organization is also invited to participate.
-Achievements relative to desired outcomes, indicators, and targets are communicated to staff members and stakeholders by the agencies leadership including the Board of Directors and management.
+The Board of Directors and CEO and President enable a wide range of managers, directors and staff to be involved in Performance and Quality Improvement through the creation of an Operations meeting and workgroup for each circuit, which is comprised of the Directors of Continuous Quality Improvement (CQI), management and directors within the agency.
+Examples of those participating include the Chief Program Officer, Chief Clinical Quality Officer, In-House Attorneys, Program Officers of Case Management and Adoption and Youth Services, and Directors of Case Management, Contracts, and Support Services.
+In Circuit 15, the leadership of the case management organization is also invited to participate weekly.
+Achievements relative to desired outcomes, indicators, and targets are communicated to staff members and stakeholders by the agency's leadership, including the Board of Directors and management.
+Additionally, the Operations meeting is a venue to integrate and promote leadership and professional development.

-ChildNet's Performance Management workgroup serves as the forum for ensuring compliance with the state scorecard measures.
-Additionally, the Performance Management workgroup is a venue to integrate and promote leadership and professional development.
-The workgroup is comprised of employees selected from all areas of ChildNet and Case Management, both management and front-line staff, pulling the expertise of all divisions to maximize cross-functional input and overall effectiveness.
-When deficiencies in service delivery are identified through the performance management workgroup process, ChildNet engages system partners and stakeholders consistent with organization's emphasis on transparency and building community partnerships to ensure compliance.
+ChildNet's Scorecard Workgroup and Meeting serves as the forum for ensuring compliance with the state scorecard measures.
+The workgroup is comprised of employees from all areas of ChildNet and Case Management, both management and front-line staff, pulling the expertise of all divisions to maximize cross-functional input and overall effectiveness.
+When deficiencies in service delivery are identified through the workgroup process, ChildNet engages system partners and stakeholders consistent with the organization's emphasis on transparency and building community partnerships to ensure compliance.
 Examples of actions may include: